jeroenvanwissen/jeroenvanwissen.nl/src/content/blog/building-and-deploying-docker-images-with-github-actions.md

 ## Create a GitHub Actions workflow

 Next, create a GitHub Actions workflow file in the `.github/workflows` directory of your repository.
 This file will define the steps to build and deploy the Docker image.
-Here is the GitHub Actions workflow file used to build and push the Docker image of this website to the GitHub Container Registry (ghcr.io):
+Here is the GitHub Actions workflow file used to build and push the Docker image of this website to the GitHub Container Registry:

 ```yaml
 name: Build and push Docker image to ghcr.io